Andrew Hankinson. Writer.

 I’ve been a professional writer since 2003.
-I’ve written for the New Yorker, Wired, FT Weekend Magazine, Guardian, BBC Radio 4, GQ, Spectator and the Sunday Times.
+I’ve written for the New Yorker, Air Mail, Wired, FT Weekend Magazine, Observer, BBC Radio 4, GQ, Spectator, Esquire, The Athletic, New Statesman, Telegraph and Sunday Times.
 I’ve written two nonfiction books and won awards.
+I was also the artistic advisor on the Royal Court Theatre’s production of Manhunt in 2025.
 You can email me at andrewhankinson [@] hotmail.com.
 My agent is Toby Mundy.

 JOURNALISM

 I trained as a journalist at Darlington College, worked as a staff writer in London, then became a freelancer.
-I’ve reported from places such as Haiti, Iraq and Ukraine, covering complex stories such as chemical weapons and heart surgery.
-Some of my work:
+I’ve reported from places such as Haiti, Iraq and Saudi Arabia, covering complex stories such as chemical weapons and heart surgery.
+(The picture above is me during a week of reporting at Chernobyl when its new shelter was being built.)
+Some recent work and older work is linked below:

 The age of uncancelling (Spectator, 2024)